-This policy is important for all Maryland businesses.
-It covers common risks, including customer property damage and injuries.
-Most commercial leases require this coverage.
+A general liability policy covers the most common business risks, including customer property damage and injuries.
+Most commercial leases require this business liability insurance.

-Workers’ compensation insurance is required for Maryland businesses with one or more employees.
-It can cover medical costs for work injuries and illnesses.
+Workers’ comp insurance is required for Maryland businesses with one or more employees.
+It also protects sole proprietors from work injury costs that health insurance might deny.

 This policy is required for business-owned vehicles in Maryland.
 It covers injuries and property damage in an accident, along with vehicle theft, vandalism, and weather damage.

 A BOP bundles commercial property insurance and general liability coverage in one plan.
 It's often the most cost-effective type of commercial insurance for a Maryland business.

 This policy, also called errors and omissions insurance (E&O), protects Maryland businesses that provide professional services.
 It covers lawsuits related to work performance.